flipz357/smatchpp/README.md

 The packages can be installed with `pip ...`

-## Example configurations for evaluation
+## Example configurations for best-practice evaluation

 ### Best practice: ILP alignment, dereification, corpus metrics and confidence intervals<a id="basic-eval"></a>